Beee4life/acf-city-selector/README.md

 * added natsorting for cities
 * load all cities when a default country is set
 * load all cities when a country is selected
 * merged populate dropdown functions
+* changed dropdowns (for line limits) to free user input

 0.25.0
 * forgotten version in readme